 The spinal nerves link the spinal cord to the vast network of nerve tissue in the body called the peripheral nervous system.
 This network carries the sensory and motor messages, which are responsible for all our physical sensations and movements, between the physical anatomy and the brain.

-Compression of Nerve Roots
+Compression of Spinal Nerves

 Most sciatica pain syndromes are blamed on continued compression of a neurological root in the lower lumbar spine.
 These pinched nerves are said to reduce functionality, create pain and cause the commonly experienced tingling, numbness and/or weakness in affected regions.